How to Identify your Competitive Advantages as an Interior Designer

 The second strategy is the product or service advantage.
 As an interior designer, this one is important to your success; however, don’t be confused by features and benefits.
 It can be hard to find differentiating features or benefits associated with our services.

 For instance, our design services often include a construction plan, so to say we will deliver a construction plan is not an advantage.
-The value a designer offers is her expertise to ensure that the plan is per code.
+A designer's value is her expertise to ensure the plan is per code.
 The plan clearly shows the contractor the intended design intent, therefore reducing construction problems.

 The benefit of your services might be reducing construction administration costs by ensuring constructions plans are created accurately as a designer.
 However, take it one step further in determining your competitive advantage in terms of client value.
 You minimize the client’s stress through the construction process.
 The feature was the construction document.
 The benefit was the experience and expertise to ensure the plans were correct.
 The value or advantage to the customer is the reduced stress during construction.